 Tom has long been involved in the Columbus and Central Ohio Community having served on the Boards of Nationwide Children’s Hospital, The Columbus Zoo, The Ohio Association of Broadcasters, The Community Shelter Board, The Upper Arlington Education Foundation and various committees and task forces of The United Way of Franklin County.
 As with his private sector Board service, he has held leadership positions with many of the non-profit organizations listed above including Board Chair, Executive Committee Membership and Marketing Committee Memberships.
 In 1995, under his leadership as Chairman of the Board of the Nationwide Children’s Hospital Foundation, the hospital embarked on its first major endowment campaign with a goal of Eighty-Five Million Dollars.
 The actual amount raised was One Hundred and Twenty Five Million Dollars which set a new all time high record in terms of fundraising for the hospital.
 Tom was credited with leading the effort but he was again quick to credit others for the success of the campaign.

-Tom has been married to his wife, Pamela, for forty-one years and they have two daughters, Elizabeth S. McKitrick (Mrs. Jack S.) of Columbus, and Jane S. Irwin (Mrs. Timothy H.) of Columbus, Ohio.
-They also have two grandsons, Theodore H. Irwin and Samuel T. Irwin of Columbus.
+Tom has been married to his wife, Pamela, for forty-seven years and they have two daughters, Elizabeth S. McKitrick (Mrs. Jack S.) of Columbus, and Jane S. Irwin (Mrs. Timothy H.) of Columbus, Ohio.
+They also have five grandsons.